brandonbjs/dark-souls-character-builder/README.md

 # Dark Souls Character Builder
 Welcome to my MERN stack Dark Souls Character Builder web application! **PLEASE NOTE: This is an ongoing project and is constantly changing at the moment.**

+If items are not displaying in the select dropdowns, it is because I am locally hosting my API and I have no started the API at this time.
+Once this project is closer to a Minimum Viable Product, I will host it on an EC2 instance and the hosted github pages web page will be more interactive with the database.

 Try the most recent build of this web application here: https://brandonbjs.github.io/Dark-Souls-Character-Builder-gh-pages/

 ## Developer Information: